 I asked for adventure and the Universe delivered.

 It was only day two and nothing was going according to plan.
-But that’s okay— unpredictability was part of the plan.
+But that’s okay— unpredictability was expected, it was, in a way, part of the plan.

 I almost postponed my flight to Florida just a week ago, worried about COVID restrictions and rising infections, toxic algae in the Gulf of Mexico, and facing this new world shaped by the pandemic in which uncertainty reigns and flexibility is mandatory.
 But I was reminded that this scenario isn’t likely to change anytime soon and if I want to travel, I’ll have to adapt.